techgrounds/techgrounds-FvL69/01_Linux_1/LNX-8.md

 Crontabs use the following flags for adding, listing and removing cron jobs.
 * crontab -e: edits crontab entries to add, delete, or edit cron jobs.
 * crontab -l: list all the cron jobs for the current user.
-* crontab -i: remove the current crontab with a Y/N prompt (recommended)
 * crontab -r: remove the current crontab.
+* crontab -ri: remove the current crontab with a Y/N prompt (recommended)

 ## KEY-TERMS